 Recurring (Subscription) Payments

 Since our launch, we have always made it easy for users to add a price to their courses and instantly begin selling them using PayPal.
-Over time, we added a few other integrations, including one with JigoShop shopping cart to give you some additional options – one of those options was the added benefit of subscription payments.
+Over time we added a few other integrations, including shopping carts like WooCommerce, Easy Digital Downloads, iThemes Exchange, and JigoShop (each option has the added benefit of subscription payments).